MarioCarcota/deploythething/README.md

 ### Firebase

 Ensure your Firebase project is set up correctly by enabling the necessary services like Firestore, Authentication, and Hosting.
-Update the Firebase config in `src/firebaseConfig.js` with your project details.
+Update the Firebase env in `.env` with your project details.

 ### Email Service

-Integrate your preferred email service (e.g., SendGrid, Mailgun) by configuring the API key and other necessary settings in the environment variables.
+Integrate your ReSend the API key and you are good to go (You will find all the templates of emails in the folder `emails/examples`).

 ### Stripe

-Configure Stripe by adding your API keys to the environment variables and setting up the necessary payment endpoints in `pages/api/stripe`.
+Configure Stripe in your firebase project.

 ## Usage